Single Euro Payments Area (SEPA)

 - BIC (Business Identifier Code)

 Since February 1, 2016, cross-border payment transactions will no longer require statement of the BIC (in addition to the IBAN).
-For domestic payments IBAN-only applies since 2014.

 Advantages of SEPA

-- Given the harmonized SEPA standards, consumers and businesses will be able to process all their payments from one single account held at any bank in SEPA.
+- Given the harmonized SEPA standards, consumers and businesses are able to process all their payments from one single account held at any bank in SEPA.
 This one-stop solution allows businesses to centralize their payables and receivables across Europe while reducing the number of bank connections and streamlining liquidity management.

 - Moreover, the processing time for credit transfers has been reduced.
 As a consequence, as of 2012, euro amounts that are transferred electronically across the EU are at the receiver’s disposal after a maximum processing time of one bank business day.
 For transfers made by using conventional paper credit transfer forms, the maximum processing time is two bank business days.
 SEPA Instant Payments will reduce the processing time for credit transfers ot a few seconds.

 - SEPA direct debit schemes for euro payments were launched in November 2009.
 They facilitate payment of, for example, invoices from foreign mail order businesses or subscriptions to foreign newspapers.